gsysorganization/gsysorganization/README.md

 <p align="center">"Is there life on Mars?"</p>

 <p>
-  GSO, your local source of useful tools.<br>
+  GSO, your local source of sometimes useful tools.<br>
   enjoy with pleasure!
 </p>